plops/cl-cpp-generator2/example/122_rational_type/README.md

 > Due to floating point rounding errors, convert_hp(1, 55, 55) equals
 > 0.999999940395355224609375, which is less than 1, which means the
 > unit dies.

+- std::ratio is only for compile time. there doesn't seem to be standard rational type for c++ (except by pulling in boost)